BREATHE IN HIS LIFE

 Let me see the poor and vulnerable around me who I often ignore.
 Spur my heart to action with the same kindness and compassion that You have shown me.

 Thanks be to God, for Your mercy is new this morning.

 Together with one voice, Your people cry out for Your mercy, justice, and humility.

 1. What is the condition of the soil of your soul?

 2. What does your soul’s soil most need?

 - The preparation and tilling of winter-hardened soil through reconciliation?

 - The weeding of sin?

-3. Spend a little time thinking about the soil of your soul?
+3. Spend a little time thinking about the soil of your soul.
 Explore the metaphor of gardening and the exquisite sacrifice of prayer.

-In addition, she offers spiritual direction, leads spiritual formation groups and guided retreats, and with her husband, hosts The Cambria Sea Star, a retreat guesthouse on their property.
+Denise offers spiritual direction, leads spiritual formation groups and guided retreats, and with her husband, hosts The Cambria Sea Star, a retreat guesthouse on their property.
 Denise is also a Benedictine Oblate at the New Camaldoli Hermitage in Big Sur.
 Art, poetry, and gardening are her sacred spaces.

 33 Biblical "One Anothers"